mathysth/bun-prisma-hono-inversify/README.md

 This project has adopted Bun Test for running tests.

 Running Tests
-Execute the following command to run your tests:
+To run your tests, use the following command:

 ```powershell
 bun test